 The easiest access to your house is through your window and door cracks.
-Make sure to have them sealed to prevent spiders and insects from easily getting into your house.
+Make sure to seal them to prevent spiders and insects from easily getting into your house.
 If you want the cool breeze from an open window, consider installing window and door screens.
 Sealing cracks will also help reduce the dust from coming into your home.

 Do Not Feed Them

 Spiders don’t need much water to survive, and they can do it with just the condensation from your windows, droplets from your taps, or shower heads.
 Keeping your house surfaces moisture-free is a challenge.
 The next best thing to do is to cut down their food supply.
 Exterminate all other insects that may serve food to them.
 You can do this by yourself or by having the professionals handle it for you.
-Remember to treat not just the inside but the outside of your home as well.
+Remember to treat not just the inside but the outside of your home.

 Getting Rid of Spider Webs, Best Ways According to Experts

 Spider webs are not limited to inside your home.
-Spiders often start making their webs on places you seldom clean like outside your window panes and sills, before they eventually move in with you and make webs inside your home.
+Spiders often start making their webs on places you seldom clean, like outside your window panes and sills, before they eventually move in with you and make webs inside your home.
 Get rid of the spider webs with the tips below.

 Survey the Inside and Outside of Your Home